preciofishbone/OmniaDocsG2/blocks/button-link/index.rst

 The Style tab
 ---------------
-The following settings are available in this tab:
+The following settings are available here:

 .. image:: action-button-style.png